 All I remember is working on the biggest project at CERN we had tested so far.
 It Reached speeds we had never achieved before.
-I recall the thrill we all went through as we saw the speed build-up.
-The alarms rang, things started to shake, and the ceiling appeared to crack.
+I recall the thrill we all went through as we saw the speed build up.
+The alarms rang, things shook, and the ceiling appeared to crack.
 We had to shut the project down and quickly.
 We needed to create a collision of the particles there and then.
-At that moment intense pain took me over like fire had engulfed me and the sound of wind was roaring through my ears.
+In that moment, intense pain took me over like fire had engulfed me and the sound of wind was roaring through my ears.
 There was a flash of a bare white room which didn’t contain any furniture.
+But the discomfort distracted me to take any notice.
 It felt as if I had immersed myself in molten magma.
-All I remember is pain then… nothing.
+All I remember is pain, then… nothing.

 I woke up screaming from the pain as my skin still burned.
 It was all like a terrible nightmare, a nightmare that seemed all too real.
-Thankfully, I laid in the most comfortable bed I have ever laid in; I opened my eyes and could see a beautiful light on what looked to be an oak bedside table.
+Thankfully, I laid in the most comfortable bed I have ever laid in; I opened my eyes and could see a beautifully carved desk lamp on what looked to be an oak bedside table.
 The sheets over me smelled so fresh it was as if I wandered through a meadow.
-It was a large modern bedroom.
-I found it to be spotless, not the usual kind of bedroom I am used to waking up in.
-Mine would at least have a little dust on one of the surfaces or a little fluff on the floor.
-To the right of me this wonderfully big window that stretched from the floor to the ceiling.
+It was a large, modern bedroom.
+I found it to be spotless, not the usual bedroom I am used to waking up in.
+Mine would at least have a little dust on one surface or fluff on the floor.
+To the right of me, this wonderfully large window that stretched from the floor to the ceiling.
 I approached the window and moved the blinds to the side to view the metropolis below me.
-What I saw was a beautiful view of what appeared to be New York City with the sun rising in the distance.
+What I saw was an awe-inspiring view of what appeared to be New York city with the sun rising in the distance.

 I wasn’t thinking straight; how on Earth did I get to The States?
 I was back at CERN in Geneva trying to shut the project down.
-My hazy memory didn’t help, I didn’t recall anything that took place in the lab.
+My hazy memory didn’t help.
+I recalled nothing that took place in the lab.
 It tormented me; I had travelled so far and didn’t even remember stepping onto a plane.
-At that point, I realised that I needed to find out where I was and what was going on.
+At that point, I realised I needed to find out where I was and what was going on.

-I opened the bedroom door that leads to a small internal balcony overlooking a lounge area.
-There stood a huge window to the right of me which presented New York perfectly.
+I opened the bedroom door that lead to a small internal balcony overlooking a lounge area.
+There stood an enormous window to the right of me which presented the view of New York perfectly.
 This place looked to be a penthouse suite in a giant skyscraper complex.
 I seemed to be remarkably high above the city; The height made me dizzy and I had to lean on the balcony rail.

-While on the balcony I could hear sizzling and a pan being shuffled around.
-Gripping the balcony rail I began heading down the stairs on my left.
-They curved spirally and revealed a kitchenette which sat below the bedroom, and a beautiful woman cooking food.
+While on the balcony, I could hear sizzling and a pan being shuffled around.
+While gripping the balcony rail, I began heading down the stairs to my left.
+They curved spirally and revealed a kitchenette which sat below the bedroom, and an elegant woman cooking food.
 “Come on sleepyhead, let’s get you some breakfast,” she said to me in a very clear English accent.
 I stood in amazement as she carried on cooking.
 Did I sleep through a huge chunk of my life?
 Am I suffering amnesia?
 What was going on?
-Continuing down I sat at the breakfast bar at the bottom of the stairs and faced this woman on the opposite side of the kitchenette with her back turned towards.
+Continuing down, I sat at the breakfast bar at the bottom of the stairs and faced this woman on the opposite side of the kitchenette with her back turned towards me.

 The sound of the food sizzling in the pan filled the silence in the room.
 “Hope you slept well?” the woman asks as she continued to cook, not turning around.
-“Yeah,” I reply as I look around at the polished marble surfaces of the countertops and the sink with what looked like a showerhead for a tap.
+“Yeah,” I reply as I look around at the polished marble surfaces of the countertops and the unique sink with what looked like a showerhead for a tap.
 I recall trying to guess the cost of buying a place like this and realised it wasn’t even worth considering.
 I tried to act like all this was all normal, sitting on the barstool and trying to figure out something normal to say.
 “That smells nice,” I announced, as the aroma of an English breakfast aroused my senses.
-The woman turned around with a big smile and it stunned me for a moment as I saw how beautiful she was.
-I speculated what my relationship was with this woman?
-Contemplating the most ridiculous things, was she a maid someone employed, had she kidnapped me, or was there something more?
+The woman turned around with a big smile and it stunned me for a moment as I saw how pretty she was.
+I speculated on what my relationship was with this woman?
+Contemplating the most ridiculous things.
+Was she a maid, someone employed, had she kidnapped me, or was there something more?
 I’ve always assumed I would be the last person this type of woman would go for.
-She grabbed a plate and started dishing out the breakfast for us both.
+She took a plate and started dishing out the breakfast for us both.

-“Perhaps… I should go to see the doctor.”
+“Perhaps… I should go see the doctor.”
 I responded.